uwetom/Principles-of-3D-Maya-tutorials/worksheet_2_ box_modeling.md

 ## Tips

 - Double click on an edge to select the whole edge loop.
-- When extruding, you can use the scale control to extrude along the surface.
+- When using the standard extrude tool you can use the scale control to extrude along the surface.

 ![extruding on a surface](images/worksheet_2/extrude.gif)